 13. San Francisco 49ers- Javon Kinlaw, DT, South Carolina

 Replace the talent you lose.
 Many 49ers fans want a wide receiver here, but quite honestly, with all of the defensive talent left on the board, replacing All-Pro defensive tackle DeForest Buckner is a greater priority.
 As of right now, trading Buckner essentially means the team is starting Solomon Thomas at defensive tackle, and that just won’t cut it.
-Having incredible depth on the defensive line was what made the 49ers so dangerous, so they’ll need a guy who can provide the same impact Buckner did.
+Having incredible depth on the defensive line was what made the 49ers so dangerous (see depth chart here), so they’ll need a guy who can provide the same impact Buckner did.

 Even from Day 1, if the 49ers are running stunts with Dee Ford, Arik Armstead, and Nick Bosa, imagine a guy like Kinlaw getting a 1-on-1 against some helpless NFC West guard.
 D.J.
 Fluker, Mike Iupati, Justin Pugh, JR Sweezy, Austin Corbett, and David Edwards won’t have a fun game when Kinlaw’s matched up 1-on-1 with them.
 If teams have to double Kinlaw, that just makes the lives of Bosa, Armstead, and Ford much easier.
 If the 49ers make this pick, Kinlaw has my early vote for Defensive Rookie of the Year.
 San Fran may have lost an All-Pro defensive tackle, but best bet they replace him with a future one.